kuroji-fusky/dotfiles/README.md

 ## Aliases

-> 💅 This is for personal preference only - this what I found to be efficient to my desired workflow!
+> 💅 This is for personal preference only - this is what I found to be efficient to my desired workflow!

 ### Git